How Does Your Company Work for You?: 5 "We Care" Tips to Turn Your Work Wellness Program into Holistic Healthcare

 The average office worker will spend 30% of their life in the office, so why not make them comfortable while they’re there?

 Stand-up meetings, or stand-ups, are one way to getting the blood circulating during the work day.
 The meetings have a host of non-health benefits as well.
 As the Washington Post reported, a 2015 study found that employees who stood-up during meetings “appeared more excited by their work, acted less territorial about their ideas, and interacted better as a team.”
-Stand-ups are most often used as a quick check-in for teams and help keep huddles moving quickly - a welcome antidote to the pervasive theory that office culture has way too many meetings.
+Stand-ups, and even an entire workplace outfitted with standing desks, are most often used as a quick check-in for teams and help keep huddles moving quickly - a welcome antidote to the pervasive theory that office culture has way too many meetings.

 While still seen as a Utopian work dream for most, sleeping pods -- and hammocks and nap rooms-- are quickly gaining in popularity.
 Companies like Google and Buzzfeed are eschewing cubicles for open floor plans and a bevy of napping pods to let harried workers hit the refresh button.
 Rest areas aside, counteracting the harmful effects of sitting is arguably one of the best places to improve employee productivity and wellness.
 With potential impact on blood pressure, circulation, muscle degeneration, organ problems, and an increased risk of colon cancer, getting up out of chairs is critical for a healthy work force.
 Providing back-friendly options like StandDesk’s automatic-rise desk gives employees the ability to stretch their legs and work standing up at the touch of a button, while also having the freedom to stay seated anytime they want.